← Try the two studios

 04

-What you can notice: The finished story gives the child something complete to perform and explain.
+What you can notice: The finished mission gives the child something complete to replay, retell and explain.

 Illustration of a child trying a block, observing the result and improving the creation